-- (1) Excludes a total of \$0.3 million of fixed interest payments on long term debt obligations. - (2) Includes the minimum payments for operating lease obligations.
-The operating lease obligations do not include any contingent rent expense we may incur at our factory house stores based on future sales above a specified minimum or payments made for maintenance, insurance and real estate taxes.
-Contingent rent expense was \$6.2 million for the year ended December 31, 2012. - (3) We generally place orders with our manufacturers at least three to four months in advance of expected future sales.
+(1) Excludes \$100.0 borrowings under the revolving credit facility, expected to be repaid in less than a year and a total of \$0.1 million of fixed interest payments on long term debt obligations.

+- (2) Includes the minimum payments for operating lease obligations.
+The operating lease obligations do not include any contingent rent expense we may incur at our brand and factory house stores based on future sales above a specified minimum or payments made for maintenance, insurance and real estate taxes.
+Contingent rent expense was \$7.8 million for the year ended December 31, 2013. - (3) We generally place orders with our manufacturers at least three to four months in advance of expected future sales.
 The amounts listed for product purchase obligations primarily represent our open production purchase orders with our manufacturers for our apparel, footwear and accessories, including expected inbound freight, duties and other costs.
 These open purchase orders specify fixed or minimum quantities of products at determinable prices.
 The product purchase obligations also includes fabric commitments with our suppliers, which secure a portion of our material needs for future seasons.
-The reported amounts exclude product purchase liabilities included in accounts payable as of December 31, 2012.
-When compared to the product purchase obligation included in our 2011 Form 10-K, product purchase obligations have increased by 128% primarily due to the timing of product purchases and increased fabric commitments with our suppliers. - (4) Includes sponsorships with professional teams, professional leagues, colleges and universities, individual athletes, high schools, youth organizations, athletic events and other marketing commitments in order to promote our brand.
+The reported amounts exclude product purchase liabilities included in accounts payable as of December 31, 2013. - (4) Includes sponsorships with professional teams, professional leagues, colleges and universities, individual athletes, athletic events and other marketing commitments in order to promote our brand.
 Some of these sponsorship agreements provide for additional performance incentives and product supply obligations.
 It is not possible to determine how much we will spend on product supply obligations on an annual basis as contracts generally do not stipulate specific cash amounts to be spent on products.
 The amount of product provided to these sponsorships depends on many factors including general playing conditions, the number of sporting events in which they participate and our decisions regarding product and marketing initiatives.
-In addition, the costs to design, develop, source and purchase the products furnished to the endorsers are incurred over a period of time and are not necessarily tracked separately from similar costs incurred for products sold to customers.
-In addition, it is not possible to determine the amounts we may be required to pay under these agreements as they are primarily subject to certain performance based variables.
+In addition, it is not possible to determine the performance incentive amounts we may be required to pay under these agreements as they are primarily subject to certain performance based and other variables.
 The amounts listed above are the fixed minimum amounts required to be paid under these agreements.

-The table above excludes a liability of \$17.1 million for uncertain tax positions, including the related interest and penalties, recorded in accordance with applicable accounting guidance, as we are unable to reasonably estimate the timing of settlement.
+The table above excludes a liability of \$24.1 million for uncertain tax positions, including the related interest and penalties, recorded in accordance with applicable accounting guidance, as we are unable to reasonably estimate the timing of settlement.
 Refer to Note 10 to the Consolidated Financial Statements for a further discussion of our uncertain tax positions.